lufi2544/IshakBuildTool/README.md

   &rarr; **First:** I wanted to learn C#.

-  &rarr; **Second:** Wanted to take advantage of the .NET framework that I think is very powerful library for this kind of projects.
+  &rarr; **Second:** Wanted to take advantage of the .NET framework that I think is very powerful a library for this kind of projects.

 **All the IshakEngine is going to be developed in pure C++**